Have you ever wondered why meditation makes you happy?

 - Do you think about food while you’re at the gym?
 Wandering mind.

 - Do you check your phone while having a conversation?
-Again, that’s wandering mind.
+Again, that’s a wandering mind.

-Wandering mind makes it hard to be happy.
-When you use meditation techniques for happiness you stop wandering mind, hence why you become happy.
+A wandering mind makes it hard to be happy.
+When you use meditation techniques for happiness you stop wandering your mind, and hence why you become happy.

 Another way to achieve the same thing is to live in the moment.

 Even when you’re depressed, meditating will make you feel good

 You’ve probably heard the term “mindfulness” before.
 But you might not have gotten the full picture.
 [READ: Beginners Guide To Mindfulness]

 Mindfulness is a specific meditation technique, and it is also a general term referring to living in the present moment (*3).
 We can use both these types of meditation for happiness.